vidyaa01/recipe-page-main/README.md

 ### What I learned

--using media queries
+- using media queries
--how to  the code structure in a better way
+- how to  the code structure in a better way

 ## Author